-On the inside, on some level, we were believers.
+Everyone else spent the day laughing about the apocalypse that never came, but on some level, we were believers.

-Our worlds – correction: our world – did end that day.
+Our worlds – no, our world – did end.

 By midnight, we’d dismantled the life we’d created together and I slept alone in what had been our bed, staring at a blank future.

 Subconsciously, I’d tried to warn us a few weeks early.

 Without fail, whenever I feel like I’m losing control of things, I cut my hair stupidly short or I stubbornly attempt to pierce the cartilage in my ear yet again.

 I was too preoccupied with other things to pick up on it and you just didn’t see anything unusual about it.